-The total cost of the 2019 ARTP capital expansion projects seeking federal or state discretionary funding is estimated at \$14.2 billion in capital and \$4.5 billion in operations & maintenance (in current dollars).
-This is over four times the anticipated \$4 billion in FTA discretionary funding expected to be available over the 2050 plan horizon, underscoring the need for additional revenues for strategic transit capital expansion in the region.
+The total cost of the 2019 ARTP expansion projects seeking federal or state discretionary funding is estimated at \$12.2 billion (capital and operations and maintenance (in current dollars)).
+This is just over three times the anticipated \$4 billion in FTA discretionary funding expected to be available over the 2050 plan horizon, underscoring the need for additional revenues for strategic transit capital expansion in the region.

-&lt;sup>12 Draft revenue projections for the 2050 RTP anticipated for adoption February 2020
+12 Draft revenue projections for the 2050 RTP anticipated for adoption February 2020.

-&lt;sup>13 This is a result of total revenues increasing significantly due to improved accounting for offdatabase SPLOST and state funding which is allocated to exempt, smaller-scale projects.
+13 This is a result of total revenues increasing significantly due to improved accounting for offdatabase SPLOST and state funding which is allocated to exempt, smaller-scale projects.

-&lt;sup>14 Anticipated revenues are placed in current year dollars to support comparison to ARTP project costs which are in current year dollars.
+14 Anticipated revenues are placed in current year dollars to support comparison to ARTP project costs which are in current year dollars.